philzook58/philzook58.github.io/_posts/2025-04-21-inverse_method.md

 Yep, without cuts (in a sequent calculus), it's immediate from inspecting the rules. (edited) OK, I'm trying to understand the demand thing, without much logic programming fluency.
 The idea is that you can by adding demand(7), you can infer demand(n) for n<7, and by mixing demand into the rules for factorial, you prevent divergence caused by endless generation of factorial relation facts?

-Put them up here: <https://github.com/draperlaboratory/pl-reading-group/tree/master/talks/2024-05-28> - they're still HTML, but they should just work if you open them in a regular browser.